chiranjivikeshav/Road_Geometry_Software_Dev/README.md

 1. Fork the Project: You can Folk the repository form [GitHub page](https://github.com/chiranjivikeshav/Road_Geometry_Software_Dev).
 There is a folk button on the top-right corner.
 2. Follow the installation process which is described above.
-Make sure you clone the repository instead of downloading it and now for cloning the command is <br>
+Make sure you clone the repository instead of downloading it and now for cloning, the command is <br>
 `git clone https://github.com/YOUR_GITHUB_USERNAME/Road_Geometry_Software_Dev.git`.
 4. Create the Feature to which you want to contribute.
 5. Add your change using (`git add . `).